-Saturn is seen as the “Jewel of the Solar System", being the outermost planet that can be seen with the naked eye.
-Saturn is the last of the personal planets, marking a considerable gap in the time sequences involved with the trans-Saturnine planets and their tenure in signs that makes this appropriate.
+Saturn is seen as the “Jewel of the Solar System”.
+Being the outermost planet that can be seen with the naked eye.
+This is the last of the personal planets.
+Marking a considerable gap in the time sequences involved with the trans-Saturnine planets and their tenure in an appropriate sign.

 Saturn governs our ambition, motivation, career, authority and influences our own sense of duty, responsibility and discipline.
 Saturn is also thought to represent a person’s organizational abilities and their endurance during hardships, both physically and emotionally.
 The Return of Saturn marks extreme significance in each person’s life.

 Saturns’ movements used to be observed with fear, signifying bad luck, great loss or punishing circumstances.
 Saturn is now seen as more balanced now, as many of its hard lessons and trials lead to rewards and success.
 In non-natal charts Saturn reflects difficulties that arise from a lack of tact and sensitivity as well as excessive self-interest.

 It also presents hard work, professionalism and success through experience.
 Saturn’s influence in vocation is rather malleable and the exact direction it takes is more influenced by the other planets, Saturn just makes it more serious, professional, focussed and ambitious.